 When a teacher adheres to three test grades and two daily grades, WEIGHTING OF GRADES IS AUTOMATICALLY BUILT IN.
-(Appendix B-5), exceptions are the following:
+(Appendix A-5) The following are exceptions:

 - 1) If a teacher chooses to record more than three test grades per six weeks/marking period, the teacher must average grades so that they count 60% of the report card grade; - 2) If a teacher chooses to record more than two daily grades per six weeks/marking period, the teacher must average said grades so that they count for 40% of the report card grades. - 3) Language Arts Weights: First through Fifth Grade levels: